HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The context of Romans 8:1.

-There is therefore now no condemnation to them which are in Christ, who walk not in the appetites of the flesh, but after the Spirit.
+There is therefore now no condemnation to those who are in Christ Jesus, who do not walk according to the flesh, but according to the Spirit.
 (Romans 8:1)

 The above verse, interpreted in isolation, seems to imply that God treats sin in the life of the Christian in terms of a lesser standard than is true of the unbeliever.
 But Paul’s logic, beginning with Romans 1:16 and proceeding through 11:36, leads to the true meaning of Romans 8:1.
 Paul is teaching in Romans 8:1 that the believer who is living in obedience to the Holy Spirit, the overcomer, is free from guilt.
 He is free from the guilt of the sins committed by the law of sin that dwells in his flesh.
 If the Christian did not have access to the blood-covering that keeps him guiltless while he is moving forward in the process of salvation he could not have fellowship with God.